Jacques Mesrine

 Jacques Mesrine (/fr/; (Note: Mesrine pronounced his name /fr/, but the French media popularized the pronunciation with /[s]/, /fr/.)
 28 December 1936 – 2 November 1979) was a French criminal responsible for numerous murders, bank robberies, burglaries, and kidnappings in France, the US, and Canada.
 Mesrine repeatedly escaped from prison and made international headlines during a final period as a fugitive when his exploits included trying to kidnap the judge who had previously sentenced him.
 An aptitude for disguise earned him the moniker "The Man of a Thousand Faces" and enabled him to remain at large while receiving massive publicity as a wanted man.
 Mesrine was widely seen as an anti-establishment Robin Hood figure.
-In keeping with his charismatic image, he was rarely without a glamorous female companion.
+In keeping with his charismatic image, he was rarely without a female companion.
 A two-part film, Mesrine, which came out in 2008, was based on Mesrine's life.